aliuosio/mage2.docker/README.md

  Fresh Installation or your running project when located in your filesystem

     cd mage2.docker
     chmod +x ./install.sh
     ./install.sh
-    (on OSX open a new terminal tab to run ./install.sh again)

-set absolute Path to a Shop Folder (Empty or Project)
+> set absolute Path to a Shop Folder (Empty or Project) in installer

-use .env to change values later after installation
+> use .env to change values after installation and activate on restart of containers

 ## Backend in Browser
     http://mage2.localhost/admin